Java-Guide-simple/pairCounter_Java/PROBLEM.md

 ------------------------------------------------------
     +computePairsCount(int[],int) : String
-        -Should get int array and difference as inputs and return result as String -Should return like "2 pairs are found with the given difference" based on count of total number of pairs of that difference
+        -Should get int array and difference as inputs and return result as String -Should return message like "Give proper input array not null" if given array as null -Should return like "2 pairs are found with the given difference" based on count of total number of pairs of that difference
 ------------------------------------------------------
     +displayResult(Object) : void